Collagen, leaky gut & symptoms

 Researchers from Hungary showed in a study that increased intestinal permeability is often localized to the colon in people suffering from irritable bowel syndrome (IBS) and ulcerative colitis.

-As far back as 1988, researchers saw that people with leaky gut had a higher risk of developing Crohn's disease.
+As far back as 1988, researchers saw that people with leaky gut were at greater risk of developing Crohn's disease.

 3. Thyroid problems